mf3129/Astronomy-Quiz-App/README.md

 OR download the zip file

 4. Open the folder Space-Quiz-App
-5. Double click the file "QuizMe.xcodeproj"
+5. Double click the file "SpaceQuestions.xcodeproj"
 6. Press two keys simultaneously CMD + R to run the app